afrind/draft-frindell-moq-chat/draft-frindell-moq-chat.md

 Upon receiving a delta update removing a participant, a client SHOULD unsubscribe from that track if it had previously subscribed.

-Upone receiving a delta update adding a participant, a client should subscribe to the new track.
+Upone receiving a delta update adding a participant, a client SHOULD subscribe to the new track.

 ## Chat Messages